ductsoup/Raspberry-Pi-IoT-Water-Quality-Controller/README.md

 * Control 120 VAC devices (lights, air pumps)

 ### I2C Device Map
-I/O is I2C to simplfy the wiring, for isolation and sanity purposes.
-All Pi GPIO pins are available for other uses if necessary.
+The Pi GPIO pins are available for other uses.
+All I/O is I2C to simplfy the wiring, for isolation and for sanity purposes.

 * 0x20 8 channel GPIO expander for 120V AC, 10A relays
 * 0x21 8 channel GPIO expander for 12V DC, 20A MOSFETs (only 4 channels in use)